zacharymabie/JavaHTTPServer/README.md

 Simple HTTP Server written in java using ServerSocket.
 ServerSocket implements a socket that servers can use to listen for and accept connections to clients.
-A ServerSocketr object establishes the port where a server waits for connections from clients.
+A ServerSocket object establishes the port where a server waits for connections from clients.

 Compile and run using command line arguments.